MSOL Restricted Contractibility to Planar Graphs: Restricted Contractibility is Fixed-Parameter Tractable

 \subsection{The algorithm}

-\heading{Overview.} The general outline of the algorithm is the following.
-The algorithm proceeds in two phases.
-The first phase deals with graphs of a large tree-width and repeatedly modifies $G$ and $F$ to produce a graph of a small tree-width.
-The second phase uses an MSOL formula and Courcelle's Theorem~\ref{thm:courcelle} to solve \forbkcontr\ on this graph.
+\heading{Overview.} The general outline of the algorithm is as follows.
+It proceeds in two phases.
+The first phase deals with graphs of large tree-width and repeatedly modifies $G$ to produce a graph of small tree-width.
+In addition, we keep a set $F \subseteq E$ of forbidden edges for contractions.
+Initially, $F$ is empty and during the modification some edges are added.
+The second phase reduces \restcontr{P} to solving an MSOL formula which is done by Courcelle's Theorem~\ref{thm:courcelle}.

-\heading{Phase I.} We first prove the following lemma, which says that in an embedded large hexagonal grid $H_s$ into $G$, we either find a smaller flat hexagonal grid $H_r$, or else $G$ is not $(k,F)$-contractible.
-The proof of this lemma is the most significant difference with respect to the paper of Grohe~\cite{grohe}.
+\heading{Phase I.} We first prove the following lemma, which states that in an embedded large hexagonal grid $H_s$ into $G$, we either find a flat hexagonal grid $H_r$ (smaller than $H_s$), or else $G$ is not $k$-contractible.
+This lemma represents the most significant difference from the paper of Grohe~\cite{grohe}, as illustrated in Section~\ref{sec:grohe}.

-\begin{lemma} Let $G$ be a $(k,F)$-contractible graph.
-For every $r \ge 1$, there exists $s \ge 1$ such that for every embedding $h: H_s \embed G$ there is some subgrid $H_r \subseteq H_s$ such that $h(H_r)$ is a flat embedding. \end{lemma}
+\begin{lemma} Let $G$ be a $k$-contractible graph.
+For every $r \ge 1$, there exists $s \ge 1$ such that for every embedding $h: H_s \embed G$ there is some subgrid $H_r \subseteq H_s$ such that $h \rest H_r$ is a flat embedding. \end{lemma}